Heathcorp/rpn-esolang/README.md

 - \* : multiplication operation
 - / : division operation

-It is currently undefined what happens when trying to use mathematical operaions on strings, details on this will be worked on and refined as I develop this further.
+It is currently undefined what happens when trying to use mathematical operations on strings, details on this will be worked on and refined as I develop this further.